tenryuu177/ProjectDivaPicoController/README.md

 The 'lib' folder and 'code.py' should be in root.

 After disconnecting and reconnecting your Raspberry the board should light up after a few seconds

+#Disclaimer
+The code was entirely written by Google Gemini